Chocolate Mousse

 This post may contain affiliate links.
 Read my full disclosure policy.

-Looking for a dessert that’s both impressive and easy?
-This chocolate mousse recipe delivers rich, silky chocolate goodness in just 20 minutes—the perfect treat for any special occasion!
+Need a dessert that’s both impressive and easy?
+This chocolate mousse recipe delivers rich, silky chocolate goodness in just 20 minutes (plus a bit of chilling time)—the perfect treat for chocolate lovers!

 Chocolate mousse, or mousse au chocolat, is one of the easiest French desserts to make.
-Seriously, if you have a microwave, a hand mixer, and a rubber spatula, you can whip up homemade chocolate mousse that rivals any French restaurant’s version—in just 20 minutes!
-This recipe from Tyler Florence is virtually foolproof.
-I’ve tried adding a hint of coffee or a splash of booze to enhance the flavor, and while both versions are tasty, the family consensus is that plain chocolate is best.
-Keep it simple!
+Seriously, if you have a microwave, a hand mixer, and a spatula, you can whip up a batch that rivals any French restaurant’s version—in just 20 minutes!
+This recipe from Tyler Florence is practically foolproof.
+I’ve tried adding coffee or a splash of booze, but my family agrees—plain chocolate is best.
+Sometimes, simple is just better, and this one delivers deep chocolate flavor.

 What You’ll Need To Make Chocolate Mousse

-- Unsalted butter: Adds richness to the chocolate mixture.
+- Butter: Adds richness to the chocolate mixture.

 - Large eggs: Essential for structure and richness; yolks create a creamy base while whipped whites add lightness.
+Chocolate mousse is made with raw eggs, so if that’s a concern, look for pasteurized eggs.
+They’re gently heated to kill any potential bacteria without cooking the egg.

 - Cream of tartar: Helps stabilize the egg whites for a better texture.